top of page

 2. Train Lateral and Rotational Stability

 ACL and MCL injuries commonly occur when the knee collapses inward under rotational load.
 This is rarely due to weakness alone; it is often a coordination and timing problem.
+Effective training includes:

 • Lateral lunges